SolidPXL/pxl_projectontwerp-ReflowSolder/V1/README.md

 - Hole for the LCD display is too small
 - Standoffs bend and fold when inserting the threaded inserts
 - No support for a second case fan
+- No code available due to time limitation